- Information Services

-Recent consolidation of IT services has already led to efficiencies, better support, and more innovation through the collaboration of IT resources.
+Recent consolidation of IT services have already led to efficiencies, better support, and more innovation through collaboration of IT resources.
 At the same time, the City-Parish has made significant strides toward improving its technology infrastructure, including significant investments in the network backbone, fiber ring, desktop computers, and servers.
 Cybersecurity has also been a focus area, in particular in recent years, and remains a top priority for improvements and advancements to maintain the integrity of City-Parish systems, data, and technology-supported programs or operations.
 Additionally, in-house computer programmers have converted scores of applications from outdated, department-specific tools to ones that can benefit the City-Parish in more of an enterprise solution or model, while Geographic Information System (GIS) analysts have revamped the GIS program, offering more maps, data, and applications than ever before and establishing Baton Rouge’s GIS capabilities as some of the strongest and most advanced in the southern U.S.